carlwood/carlwood.github.io/_posts/2014-08-13-being-a-nuisance.markdown

 Add padding to your menu links and not your list items.
 This will provide a bigger hit area - and your users will thank you when it comes to mobile and tablet browsing.

-## Placeholders as samples, not labels
-Or use JS placeholders

 [jekyll-gh]: https://github.com/mojombo/jekyll
 [jekyll]:    http://jekyllrb.com